-Use the gratuity calculator to know the exact gratuity amount in a few simple clicks!
+Use the gratuity calculator online to know the exact gratuity amount in a few simple clicks!

 Gratuity is a monetary benefit paid by an employer to an employee as a gesture of appreciation for their long-standing service.
 It is not a monthly component of your salary, you can understand as a one-time lump sum payout made to an employee upon resignation, retirement, or death.